bmeneg/Perl-Logo/README.md

 1. The onion, held by The Perl Foundation;
 2. The velociraptor.

-Nevertheless, neither ideas experimented the same strength as the camel from Programming Perl books; the camel still is, by far, the most used and known mascot on Perl ecosystem.
+Nevertheless, neither ideas experimented the same strength as the camel from [Programming Perl](https://www.oreilly.com/library/view/programming-perl-4th/9781449321451/) book (the "Camel book"); the camel still is, by far, the most used and known mascot on Perl ecosystem.
 With that, this guideline is about the current state of camel's usage permission and restriction, following Tim O'Reilly advice and words after different emails exchanged with him to better understand them.